attackgoat/vk-graph/guide/src/pipeline_sync.md

 ## Subresource Access

-Buffer ranges and image views are referred to as subresource ranges and bound using "subresource" function variants:
+Buffer ranges and image views are referred to as subresource ranges and accessed using "subresource" function variants:

 ```rust